Nehaal999/MathBoy/README.md

 </h1>

 <h4 align="center">
-    MathBoy is a simple web app which lets you solve maths problems with ease.
+    <a href="mathboy.netlify.app">MathBoy</a> is a simple web app which lets you solve maths problems with ease.
 No need of symbols, LaTex or anything, Just plain text!</a>
 </h4>

 <br>